joda01/imagec-doc/docs/starting/first_steps.md

 Setting with one added channel
 :::

-When the analysis is started, each channel of all images found in the working directory is processed.
+When the analysis is started, each defined channels of all images found in the working directory are processed.Non defined channels are not processed.
 The results for each channel are stored in a file based database with the extension {file}`.duckdb` for later reporting generation and statistics.

 By clicking on a channel, the channel editor is opened.